 Facing an allegation of professional misconduct is never easy.
-For medical professionals, allegations that they are not fit to practise are particularly serious, often leading to investigation by the GMC and the involvement of the Medical Practitioners Tribunal Service.
-Investigation can be a complex and lengthy process which requires high quality legal advice from the initial investigation through to the final tribunal decision being made.
+For medical professionals, allegations that they are not fit to practise are particularly serious, often leading to an investigation by the GMC and the involvement of the Medical Practitioners Tribunal Service.
+An investigation can be a complex and lengthy process which requires high-quality legal advice from the initial investigation through to the final tribunal decision being made.
 As a barrister with extensive experience in professional representation, I am able to guide you through this process and answer your questions.

 What does the initial GMC investigation involve?

 Whenever a complaint is made against a doctor, inquiries will be carried out and the General Medical Council (GMC) will decide whether to refer the doctor in question to a tribunal.
 Factors to be considered when deciding whether to refer will include how serious the allegation is and whether it is likely that the case could be proven at a tribunal.

 The investigation by the GMC will gather evidence, which may include obtaining witness statements, obtaining expert reports and assessing the doctor’s performance.
 The doctor in question will have an opportunity to comment.
 Legal advice at this stage is very important in order to safeguard the doctor’s interests.

 Once the investigation is complete, the case will be considered by two case examiners.
 They will decide:

 - whether the doctor should agree to certain specific undertakings; or

 - whether the case should be referred to the Medical Practitioners Tribunal Service for a tribunal hearing.